shreyas-muralidhara/Mattarmost-Issue-Bot/REPORT.md

 For this Milestone we created a project board and distributed all tasks equally between the team members.
 We also started keeping a short note of our team meetings and integrated our bot with git to get a working implementation.
 During this milestone we also got the opportunity to try out pair programming and found it to be quite effective since it helped us in improving the quality of the code and eliminate the bugs/defects which might have got neglected had there been only one developer working on that task.
 The most challenging part during this milestone when we started interacting with actual data as the code would often break when edge cases were not handled.
 ### Deploy Milestone
 For this milestone we have refined our UseCases further and also focused on Deploying our bot on a remote environment.
 We have written an ansible script to automate bot deployment on a VM running on Ubuntu either in Public Cloud (GCP) or localmachine.
 In this milestone we hadled all probable edge cases and also configured a Jenkins Server which would create a build on any commit in the git repository.

+## Limitations and Future Work
+There is always a chance of improvement in everything.
+Here is the list of enhancement which we can do:
+* Currently IssueBot will work with only fixed third party softwares like GitHub, Mattermost because we have not exposed a generic interface to integrate any kind of software management tools.
+This will make the IssueBot more useable because different companies use different software management tools.
+* We can enhance the UseCae1 logic.
+Currently, IssueBot gives a priority list for all open issues.
+However we can just have top 5 priority open issues displayed.
+This will help to unclutter the information on the screen.
+* Similarly we can improve the UseCase3 task.
+Along with workload metric for every user, the bot can also calculate the efficiency of every user using some learning model.
+It will further assist in the distribution of the issues.